earlycamp/theStewaker/README.md

 algorithms and coding practice questions for earlycampers

 Fork the repo.
-Put your solution as individual files in the folder named solutions
+Put your solution as individual files in the folder named solutions.